webix-hub/docs/data/desktop/menu.md

 {{sample 03_menu/09_disable_item.html}}

-##Eevnt Handling with Menu and Submenu Items
+##Event Handling with Menu and Submenu Items

 All menu and submenu items can be accessed by their IDs.